Numerically trivial automorphisms of Enriques surfaces in characteristic $2$: Extra-special Enriques surfaces

 \section{Extra-special Enriques surfaces}

-Throughout this section, we assume that $p = 2$ and $S$ is either classical or supersingular.
-An Enriques surface $S$ is called \emph{extra-special} if $\nd(S) \leq 2$.
+When trying to apply our knowledge of bielliptic maps and the geometry of the surfaces $\sfD$ to the study of automorphisms of an Enriques surface $S$, we first have to make sure that $S$ admits such a bielliptic map.
+This is guaranteed by $\nd(S) > 1$.
+On the other hand, even if $S$ admits a bielliptic map, it might be the case that the $(-2)$-curves on $S$ are in a very special position relative to this map and we will need to be able to choose a different bielliptic map with better properties, e.g. to be able to apply Corollary \ref{criterion}.
+It turns out that, with our method, surfaces with $\nd(S) \geq 3$ can be treated in a very uniform way whereas \emph{extra-special} Enriques surfaces, i.e. those with $\nd(S) \leq 2$, which only exist in characteristic $2$ by Theorem \ref{diagrams}, show special behaviour (see Table \ref{exceptnun1}).
+Fortunately, these extra-special surfaces can be classified and we recall the classification in this section.

 It is claimed in \cite{CD}, Theorem 3.5.1 that Theorem \ref{diagrams} is true in any characteristic unless the surface is extra-special with finitely many $(-2)$-curves with the dual graph defined by one of the diagrams from the following Table \ref{extraspecialtable}.
 The surfaces of type $\tilde{E}_8$, $\tilde{E}_7^1$ and $\tilde{D}_8$ are called $E_8$, $E_7$ and $D_8$-extra-special, respectively.
-However, the surface of type $\tilde{E}_7^2$ was erroneously asserted to have $\nd(S) = 2$, although, in fact, it is not extra-special and has $\nd(S)$ equal to $3$ (see \cite[Proposition 5.2.4]{DL}).\footnote{So far, this is the only known example of an Enriques surface with $\nd(S) = 3$.} Also, the proof of the claim is too long (occupies more then 30 pages of case-by-case arguments) and it is difficult to verify that the authors have not omitted some possible cases.
+However, the surface of type $\tilde{E}_7^2$ was erroneously asserted to have $\nd(S) = 2$, although, in fact, it is not extra-special and has $\nd(S) = 3$, as can be checked by computing the intersection numbers of the fibers of the three genus $1$ fibrations of this surface (see \cite{DL}).\footnote{So far, this is the only known example of an Enriques surface with $\nd(S) = 3$.} Also, the proof of the claim is too long (occupies more than 30 pages of case-by-case arguments) and it is difficult to verify that the authors have not omitted some possible cases.
 We refer the reader to \cite{DL} for a different proof due to the second author of the classification of extra-special surfaces and collect the results we need in the context of numerically trivial automorphisms in this section.

 \begin{theorem} Assume that $S$ is not $E_8$-extra-special.
-Then, any half-fiber can be extended to a non-degenerate $U_{[2]}$-sequence. \end{theorem}
+Then, any half-fiber can be extended to a non-degenerate $U_{[2]}$-sequence.
+In particular, $\nd(S) \geq 2$. \end{theorem}

 \begin{theorem} Assume that $S$ is not $E_8$,$E_7$ or $D_8$-extra-special.
 Then, $\nd(S) \geq 3$. \end{theorem}

 \begin{remark} In \cite{KKM}, the cohomologically trivial and numerically trivial automorphism groups of extra-special surfaces have been calculated.
 For their examples, the groups are given in Table \ref{exceptnun1}.